 But most exciting of all is the location.
 The entire west boundary of the property is shared with that of Ash Cave State Park.
 A person could hike from Ash Cave Eastern Reserve, all the way to Ash Cave, without ever stepping foot on private land.
 Ash Cave Eastern Reserve represents a major expansion to protected lands bordering in the Hocking Hills region, which is a significant statement, considering that Hocking Hills State Park attracts over 4 million people a year and has the most beautiful geologic formations in all of Ohio, arguably even beyond our borders.

 Can I see this property sometime?
 Yes.
-Our plan is to design a trail system that will be used for naturalist-led hikes and special events.
 Our vision is to establish what we hope will be a new annual event for the people of Ohio – a fall hike leading from the Ash Cave Eastern Reserve to Ash Cave, and back.
-Meanwhile, the property is fully visible from the road.
+Otherwise, this property will be kept relatively quiet and protected as a buffer for the heavily visited Ash Cave trail complex to the west.
+The property IS fully visible from the road.
 You are welcome to take a drive-by.

 If you are new to the Arc of Appalachia… The Arc of Appalachia has been buying, saving, and stewarding native landscapes for a quarter of a century.
 We work in the Appalachian counties of Ohio, where population density is relatively low and donor dollars stretch the farthest to preserve Ohio’s splendid biodiversity.
 The Arc has closed on 120 properties during our existence, adding nearly 7000 acres of natural areas to Ohio.
 Click here for our most recently completed land acquisitions.
 The Arc of Appalachia provides nearly 50 miles of public hiking trails in 11 Arc preserves.
 The Arc also maintains lodges for people seeking wholesome nature retreats, and public education courses on topics of natural history (temporarily interrupted by the COVID-19 virus).
 Click here for a full listing of preserves.
 All Arc donors receive an annual magazine filled with fine photography, inspiring essays stories, and news of our accomplishments at year end.
 Donor gifting at least $35 will receive a hard copy by mail; others will receive the magazine digitally.
 Be sure to subscribe to our e-news, too!